 Maintaining an investment portfolio will be part of your plan to retire at 55, too.
 When it comes to investing, make sure your investments are suitable for your risk tolerance and where you are in life.
 For example, the younger you are, the more aggressive you can be with your investments.
 An aggressive portfolio might include a majority of stocks at various market capitalizations, as well as a handful of fixed-income securities and cash allocations.

 As people near retirement, their portfolio typically evolves into one that’s heavier in fixed income and cash, while stock allocations shrink.
 But if you’re planning to retire at 55, and know you’ll need to rely on those investments, you might have to be aggressive for a longer period of time.
-However, only take on these risks if you can.
+However, be mindful of your risk tolerance.
 You don’t want all of your retirement funds to go down the drain because of a downturn in the market.

 Plan Out Your Retirement Lifestyle

 A big part of deciding to retire at 55 and managing your savings is rooted in how you’re going to spend those years.
 Without the need to clock in or commit to the “9-to-5” grind, you’ll have a lot of free time.
-Think about what hobbies you’ll continue or take up in retirement.
+Think about what hobbies you’ll continue or take up in retirement, and how much of your retirement budget will be eaten up by those costs..

 Not only that, you’ll also have to figure out how much money you’ll need to live if you retire at 55.
 You may have already planned to finish paying off your mortgage before you retire, but think about utilities, groceries, clothing and household goods, and whether you’re planning to travel.
 This will help you figure out your budget.